Posts Tagged ‘useful apps for people with disabilities’

 There are many challenges and difficulties that come with caring for and educating a child with an autistic spectrum disorder and finding an appropriate and workable behaviour management strategy is amongst these.
 However, there are apps on the market which are designed to support your behaviour management strategies and aid your understanding of the behavioural issues that you may be facing.

-Behavior Assessment Pro is an App that is compatible with iPhone, iPad and iPod devices and identifies factors which relate to challenging or problem behaviours.
+Behavior Assessment Pro is an App that is compatible with iPhone, iPad and iPod (USA only) devices and identifies factors which relate to challenging or problem behaviours.
 Designed by a certified behaviour analyst in the USA, this app is valuable for use by a number of professionals as well as parents and carers.
 The app allows for a quick assessment of the behaviours of your child, or class from a teacher’s perspective and allows you to recognise particular triggers, problem areas and produces a range of useful graphs and charts to help map behaviour changes.
 Extremely advanced and supportive of your behaviour management techniques, BAP can be of extreme help in producing end of year reports, support plans and related documents.